-- (ii) If an employee who develops or substantially revises an Online Course is unexpectedly unable to complete the employee's instructional assignment as to such Online Course, the University shall possess and expressly retains the right to internal use of such Online Course, including the right to revise, reproduce, or make derivative works, of the instructional materials for instructional purposes and to the extent necessary to ensure successful completion of the instructional assignment. - (iii) In any Online Course where the University exercises its rights to internal use of instructional materials for instructional purposes, acknowledgement and attribution of the creator(s) will be included. - (c) Disclosure/University Review. - (1) Upon the creation of a Work and prior to any publication, the employee shall disclose to the University's representative any Work that was not made in the course of Independent Creative Effort, together with an outline of the project and the conditions under which it was done. - (2) The University's representative shall assess the relative equities of the employee and the University in the Work. - (3) Within ninety days after such disclosure, the University's representative will inform the employee whether the University seeks an interest in the Work, and a written agreement shall thereafter be negotiated to reflect the interests of both parties, including provisions relating to the equities of the employee and/or the allocation of proceeds resulting from such Work shall be made in accordance with the University's policy on copyrights and patents.
-The agreement will also include provisions relating to the creation, use, and revision of such Works by the University or the employee, as well as provisions relating to the use or revision of such Works by persons other than the University or employee.
+(c) Disclosure/University Review.

+(1) Upon the creation of a Work and prior to any publication, the employee shall disclose to the University's representative any Work that was not made in the course of Independent Creative Effort and/or that is not a Scholarly Work or Instructional Material, together with an outline of the project and the conditions under which it was done.

+- (2) The University's representative shall assess the relative equities of the employee and the University in the Work. - (3) Within ninety days after such disclosure, the University's representative will inform the employee whether the University seeks anto record its interest in the Work, and if there are multiple creators of a Work and the creators do not agree that each creator should equally share in any licensing or assignment proceed distributions according to University policy, a written agreement shall thereafter be negotiated to reflect the interests of both the applicable parties, including provisions relating to the equities of the employee and/or the allocation of proceeds resulting from such Work shall be made in accordance with the University's policy, per 18.4(g) on copyrights and patents.
+The agreement will also include provisions relating to the creation, use, and revision of such Works by the University or the employee, as well as provisions relating to the use or revision of such Works by persons other than the University or employee, as applicable.
 All such agreements shall comport with and satisfy any preexisting terms or commitments to outside sponsoring contractors or agencies. - (4) The employee shall assist the University in obtaining releases from persons appearing in, or giving financial or creative support to, the development or use of these Works in which the University asserts an interest.
 The employee shall certify that such development or use does not infringe upon any existing copyright or other legal right. - (5) The employee and the University shall not commit any act that would tend to defeat the University's or employee's interest in the Work, such as making a public disclosure prior to the University obtaining intellectual property protection, and shall take any necessary steps to protect such interests.
-Employees will execute any and all necessary documents to affirm, publicly formalize, and record the transfer of all rights to the University or to University of Central Florida Research Foundation ("UCFRF"). - (d) Outside Activity.
-An employee may, in accordance with the Conflict of Interest or Commitment and Outside Activity Article, engage in outside activity, including employment pursuant to a consulting agreement.
-An employee who proposes to engage in such outside activity shall furnish a copy of the instant Article and the University's Copyrights and Works Regulation to the outside employer/party prior to the time a consulting or other agreement is signed or, if there is no written agreement, before the employment/activity at the outside employer/party begins.
+Employees will execute any and all necessary documents to affirm, publicly formalize, and record the transfer of all rights to the University or to University of Central Florida Research Foundation.